Full counting statistics after quantum quenches as hydrodynamic fluctuations: Curved trajectories and the violation of temporal clustering

 In integrable models, formula \eqref{main} specializes to a conjecture proposed in \cite{Bertini_2023_tFCS, Bertini_2024_tFCS}, which is therefore here argued not to be generically exact for cumulants beyond order 5.
-In order to confirm this, using standard integrability techniques, we analyse trajectories in the above partitioning protocol corresponding to the BEC quench of the LL model, as shown in Fig.~\ref{fig:CurvedTrajectories}.
-At unit mass, the LL model is defined by
+In order to confirm this, using standard integrability techniques, we analyze trajectories in the above partitioning protocol corresponding to the BEC quench of the LL model, as shown in Fig.~\ref{fig:CurvedTrajectories}.
+For finite $\lambda$, curved trajectories exist, producing long-range correlations.
+See Sec. \ref{Sec:Curved} and App. \ref{App:NumericallyInvestigatedCurvedTraj} for details, and App. \ref{Clustering} for the clustering properties of the BEC state.